alurquiza/react-app-basic/README.md

 npm run preview
 ```

-This will start a local server (http://localhost:4173) and serve the production build, allowing you to test the final output.
+This will start a local server (usually http://localhost:4173) and serve the production build, allowing you to test the final output.